-If treated as an NHS patient, immediate dentures along with any extractions will come under the Band 3 treatment cost which is £282.80 for England (read about other NHS charges here).
+If treated as an NHS patient, immediate dentures along with any extractions will come under the Band 3 treatment cost which is £282.80 for England (read about other NHS dental charges).
 This applies whether you need to have one tooth extracted and replaced, or all of them.

 What does tooth extraction and dentures the same day cost?

 If you're visiting an NHS dentist, immediate dentures plus any extractions will cost £282.80.
-This is a fixed price regardless of whether you have a partial or complete denture.
+This is a fixed price regardless of whether you have a full or partial denture.